Cray-HPE/uan-product-stream/docs/advanced/debug_config.md

     1. Optionally will configure the connection to LDAP servers.

 <a name="cfs"></a>
-## Customization Framework Service
+## Configuration Framework Service

-The Customization Framework Service (CFS) can run against an image to make changes that all nodes using the image will get, or against individual nodes after they have booted, to make changes on the individual nodes.
+The Configuration Framework Service (CFS) can apply configuration data to both images and nodes.
+When the configuration is being applied to nodes, the nodes must be booted and accessible via ssh over the Node Management Network.

 The best way to debug CFS failures is to look at the CFS log file for the session that failed.
 To get a list of CFS sessions sorted so the latest is at the bottom of the list, run the following command on